mozilla/ActiveData-ETL/docs/CodeCoverage TUID.md

 ## Action

 Integrate the [proof-of-concept TUID mapper was built by a UCOSP student](https://github.com/brockajones/TID). into the [ActiveData-ETL pipeline](https://github.com/klahnakoski/ActiveData-ETL) so that every coverage line is also marked with a TUID.
 The majority of the work will be dealing with the scale of our coverage; ensuring the mapping is fast enough that coverage data arrives in a timely manner.
 There is a need to explore what clients need to use the TUID markup, and making a prototype that demonstrates one or more solutions listed.

+## Excluded

+This project involves adding TUID annotations to code coverage records in ActiveData; all existing columns remain unchanged.
+As a consequence, nothing using the current coverage will break.
+No frontend code that uses TUIDs is planned for this project.